Annual Percentage Yield Vs Dividend Rate: What is the Difference

 Here is an example of how a stock owner can calculate the dividend rate and dividend yield.

 Apple has a quarterly dividend payment period.
-The last payment was $0.24 per stock.
-Multiply $0.24 by 4 (because there are 4 payments per year) to find the first value.
-Therefore, Apple’s dividend rate is $0.96.
+The nearest payment (in November 2024) is expected to be $0.25 per stock.
+Multiply $0.25 by 4 (because there are 4 payments per year) to find the first value.
+Therefore, Apple’s dividend rate is $1.

 This calculation is approximate, as the amount named on the last dividend declaration date is used.
 By no means all companies make stable, identical payouts.
 There may be a situation when the next time the shareholders’ reward will be less.
 To minimize the likelihood of this, you should choose issuers with a stable payment history.

-To calculate Apple’s current dividend yield, divide the annual dividend by the current price and express the resulting value as a percentage.
+To calculate Apple’s current dividend yield, divide the annual dividend by the current price ($232.15 as of October 17, 2024) and express the resulting value as a percentage.

 Dividend Rate in the context of deposit accounts